intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 Parameter | Description | Default
 --- | --- | ---
 `energy` | The type of energy flow. | *week*
 `period` | The time window for which total energy is aggregated.
-The only exception is 'instant' which is for a single point in time (a millisecond), without aggregation. | The current UTC date-time.
+The only exception is 'instant' which is for a single point in time (a millisecond), without aggregation. | current UTC date-time
 `duration` | The number of periods to return starting at epoch.
 This defaults to 1. | *1* `site` | Identifier of the customer site where energy assets have been installed. | *999*

-### period, epoch, duration
+### 'period', 'epoch', 'duration'
 - The returned data contains data for the child and grandchild of the requested `period`.
 For example if a request is made for a */week* the response will contain total energy for each *day* and a breakdown of energy for each *hour*.

 - The `duration` parameter specifies the third dimension.
 It returns multiples of the above period data arrays.
 For example if a request is made for a */week* period with a duration of 3, the response will contain 3 collections of weekly energy data as described above, starting at the requested epoch.